-For 20 seasons, The Voice has truly been a unique singing competition.
-Contestants on the popular TV show get chosen by some incredible coaches based on a blind audition process and get personal time working with their coach through battle rounds and eventually live shows.
-Over the years, NBC has employed numerous high-profile coaches including Blake Shelton, Adam Levine, Kelly Clarkson, Gwen Stefani, John Legend, Ceelo Green, Shakira, Christina Aguilera, and more.
+The Voice has been a popular singing competition for 20 seasons and counting.
+Contestants on the popular TV show get chosen by celebrity coaches based on a blind audition process and get personal time working with their coach through battle rounds and eventually live shows.
+Over the years, NBC has employed numerous high-profile coaches including Blake Shelton, Adam Levine, Kelly Clarkson, Gwen Stefani, John Legend, Ceelo Green, Shakira, Christina Aguilera and more.

 Numerous successful performers have launched their careers from the talent show including country singer Cassadee Pope.
 But how does The Voice work?
 How do you even get on the series, let alone win it?